HCMID/Orthography.jl/docs/src/guide/tokenization.md

 # Tokenization

+Tokenization parses a string value into a sequence of classified substrings.
+For substrings that are valid in the orthographic system, the classification will be one of the token types enumerated for that orthographic system.

 You can use a tokenizer to tokenize strings, citable passages of texts, or entire text corpora.

 ## Strings

-You can tokenize a literal string.
-The result is a list of `OrthographicToken`s.
+When you tokenize a literal string, the result is a list of `OrthographicToken`s.

 ```jldoctest simpleseries
 using Orthography